Everything You Need To Know About Car Exhaust Systems

 • Tailpipe: Releases the treated exhaust gases into the atmosphere.

-Each part plays a specific role in controlling emissions and ensuring the smooth operation of the vehicle.
+Each part plays a specific role in controlling emissions and ensuring the vehicle’s smooth operation.

 The Journey of Exhaust Gases